What’s on this October half term in South Devon 2021

 Halloween at Canonteign Falls

-Find out more about what’s on at Canonteign Falls this October half term by visiting its website.
+Find out more about what’s on at Canonteign Falls this October half term and pre-book tickets by visiting its website.

 Halloween wouldn’t be Halloween without a jack-o-lantern.
-Pick your own at the Jolly Pumpkin near Exeter.
-It’s not necessary to book.
+Pick your own at these farms in South Devon:

 More things to do in Devon in October